sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 *your answer here*
+For this lab, I made use of the accelerometer and the microphone to collect user movement and audio by learning the  I/O method from the Woz interactions.
+I also use the technic of building a server to interact with the device to make it more autonomous.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 *your answer here*
+I can use my system to create a dataset of the user voice commands and gesture movement when they interact with my device.
+Besides the microphone and accelerometer, I can also put a camera on it to capture video data to enhance gaming experience.